 In an effort to support the use and impact of this guide, PACE and CSR Communications are offering three ways to engage.

 - Mark your calendars for a peer-to-peer conversation with philanthropy leaders about how to use the guide and apply its tips and questions.
 PACE and CSR Communications will host a virtual discussion on Thursday, August 6th at 3 p.m.
 Eastern.
-We will follow up with an invitation to people who download the resource.
+We will follow up with an invitation to people who download the resource, or you can register here.

 - The guide provides examples of funders who have stepped up as conveners, connectors, coordinators, champions, and catalysts before, during, and after disasters and crises.
 If you know of others, please share them with us here so that we can build a repository.